MCJack123/UnkrawerterGBA/README.md

 ## Usage
 In its most basic form, you can run UnkrawerterGBA with just the ROM path, and it will output the module files in the current directory.
 You can also add the following options to the command line:
 ```
+  -f <file.krm>     Ripped module to convert; may be used multiple times\n"
+                      If this option is specified, the <rom.gba> argument must point to the bank instead
   -i <address>      Override instrument list address
   -l <file.txt>     Read module names from a file (one name/line, same format as -n)
   -m <address>      Add an extra module address to the list